freewili/freewili_webdocs/docs/io-app/scripting-with-wasm.md

 WebAssembly (WASM)  technology allows a program compiler to target a generic CPU.
 The program the runs the compiled code is called a web assembly run time.
 This technology is included in the IO app.
 Please note WebAssembly has nothing to do with the Web - its just where the origin of the technology came from.

-Users can compile programs, store them in the FREE-WiLi's file system and execute them.
+Users can compile programs, store them in the FREE-WILi's file system and execute them.
 Either on demand or at power up.

-FREE-WiLi uses the WASM 3 run time. [https://github.com/wasm3/wasm3](https://github.com/wasm3/wasm3)
+FREE-WILi uses the WASM 3 run time. [https://github.com/wasm3/wasm3](https://github.com/wasm3/wasm3)

-The FREE-WiLi IO app implement APIs to control FW and provides them to the run time.
+The FREE-WILi IO app implement APIs to control FW and provides them to the run time.
 These APIs are defined in a header file called "fwwasm.h"

-The recommend toolset to compile for FREE-WiLi wasm is the wasi sdk [https://github.com/WebAssembly/wasi-sdk](https://github.com/WebAssembly/wasi-sdk) .
+The recommend toolset to compile for FREE-WILi wasm is the wasi sdk [https://github.com/WebAssembly/wasi-sdk](https://github.com/WebAssembly/wasi-sdk) .
 For a development IDE visual studio code or CLion is recommended.

 In the settings menu you can select a WASM file to run on start -up.
-This will run anytime FREE-WiLi is powered on.
+This will run anytime FREE-WILi is powered on.
 Otherwise you can start WASM files from the serial menu.

 Because of the current file systems limitations we recommend a 3 letter .wsm extension.